KevinJump/DoStuffWithUmbraco/Src/DoStuff.Core/FileUpload/readme.md

 ```

 ## Angular.

-For this example the angular exists in the [dashboard controller](../App_Plugins/DoStuff.Dashboard)

----

 Handle files is fired when the user picks a file, we use it to set a value in
 our controller for the file that has been picked